 On February 2008, Dean Barrow was sworn in as prime minister after his UDP won a landslide victory in general elections.

-In 2008, Said Musa's term as the Prime Minister of Belize concluded.
+In 2008, Said Musa's tenure as the Prime Minister of Belize concluded.

-In 2009, the Belize national basketball team finished second in the COCABA tournament in Cancun, Mexico.
+In 2009, the Belize national basketball team finished second in the COCABA tournament in Cancun, Mexico, with a 3-0 record in group play.

-In October 2010, Belize was directly affected by the Category 2 Hurricane Richard, which made landfall approximately 32 kilometres south-southeast of Belize City on 25 October 2010.
-The storm caused damage of $17.4 million USD, primarily to crops and housing.
+In October 2010, Belize was directly affected by Hurricane Richard, which made landfall approximately 32 kilometres south-southeast of Belize City, causing estimated damage of BZ$33.8 million.

 In December 2010, Belize became the first country in the world to completely ban bottom trawling.

-In 2010, the Supreme Court of Belize made a ruling that acknowledges customary land titles as communal land for indigenous peoples, a ruling that was upheld in 2013.
+In 2010, the Supreme Court of Belize acknowledged customary land titles as communal land for indigenous peoples.

 In 2011, the United States added Belize to the list of nations considered major drug producers or transit countries for narcotics.